 I love being an investment analyst and trader.
-I also love the fact that I don't work in New York City where so many analysts and traders do.
-In this way, I'm like Warren Buffett.
+But I also love the fact that I don't work in New York City with other analysts and traders.

 It happens in Wall Street periodically, and then you get what are, in effect, manias.
 You look back on it, and you can't really understand how it could have happened.
 A group of lemmings looks like a pack of individualists compared to what happens on Wall Street when it gets a concept in its teeth.

-Even though I'm not Warren Buffett and I'm a couple thousand miles from Wall Street, I still find people keep whispering to me.
-Traders and analysts love sharing their ideas, and they do this over emails and phone calls.
+Even though I'm not Warren Buffett, I can sympathize.
+Even though I'm a couple thousand miles from Wall Street, I still find people keep whispering to me.

-Lately, after sharing my research about Hetty Green with my Income Trader readers, I've passed it along to other traders.
-And a lot of traders and analysts respond by telling me I should research Jesse Livermore.
+And in return, a lot of traders and analysts have responded by telling me I should research Jesse Livermore.

 Livermore is a legend among traders.
 It's a rite of passage on Wall Street to read the book "Reminisces of a Stock Operator," which is based on his life.